 Resources are created and injected at injection points marked by annotations such as @Inject.
 All you need is a POJO that meets all of the conditions of the managed beans specification JSR 299 and depending on the annotation used it will become an EJB, servlet, singleton or RESTful web service.

-The object is injected by the container and is determine by type.
+The object is injected by the container and is determined by type.
 However using an interface as a type can confuse the container if there is more than one concrete implementation.
 It doesn’t know which object to inject.
 This confusion can be resolved by the use of a qualifier annotation that marks the concrete implementation you want to implement.
 We will see how this annotation is used with @Produces in the implementation of the factory pattern.
 Beans or objects that you want to inject that do not conform to JSR299 use the @Produces annotation to make them injectable.

-JSR 299 Managed bean specification
+JSR 299 Managed Bean Specification

 - It is not a nonstatic inner class.

 - It is a concrete class or is annotated @Decorator.